codesqueak/Scripts/docs/kubernetes.md

 ## Storage for Docker

-Storage under Dcoker is a big subject.
-This is a basic method to get you working
+Storage under Docker is a big subject!
+This is a basic method to get you working. **DO NOT DO THIS IN PRODUCTION**

 To function, Docker requires at minimum 2G of free space, which in this instance is drawn from a defined **Volume Group**